posativ/acrylamid/docs/installation.rst

 a better ASCII transcription of your characters.
 If not, provide either a proper ASCII slug in your articles or use a fixed permalink with your native characters.

+Acrylamid also tries to detect text files, but that might fail if your post has less than 30% ASCII characters within the first 512 bytes.
+Therefore you can optionally install ``python-magic`` to circumvent this issue.

 Windows
 *******